 So What are Cowls?

 Cowls are metal ventilators that sit on the top of chimney pots; they are an optional accessory that comes with wood burners.
-There is no obligation to use a cowl, but it is clear that they can have a lot of positive impacts for the home, and for the way in which your wood burner works.
+There is no obligation to use a cowl, but it is clear that they can have a lot of positive impacts for the home, and for how your wood burner works.
 Of course, you’ll want to bring in a professional to fit these cowls on top of the chimney.
 There are different cowls to choose from, and you can get creative with this depending upon the type of chimney you have, and what you want to achieve.

 What Do Chimney Cowls Do?

-Understanding how chimney cowls work is an important part of knowing which ones to choose and why they are necessary for your home.
+Understanding how chimney cowls work is an integral part of knowing which ones to choose and why they are necessary for your home.
 You need to make sure you know if you need to have a chimney cowl, and this is why you need to understand how they work.
-In layman’s terms, cowls essentially are designed to prevent downdrafts, as well as promoting a healthier environment at the same time.
+In layman’s terms, cowls primarily are designed to prevent downdrafts, as well as promoting a healthier environment at the same time.
 Cowls can end up being a vital part of your property if you want to light fires and ensure that you are going to have the best experience possible.